 The last 3,000 words were the hardest, of course.
 As I said before, before I actually finished them, I definitely ran from them.
 My latest excuse was when I convinced myself that writing about trivial click-bait issues in my life was necessary when it wasn’t.
 Really, aside from being good for hits, the only thing I really accomplished with those posts was that I blew off a little steam and distracted myself from my looming deadline.

 Then, the universe opened a window for me as the world around me was shutting itself indoors.
 In this moment, there’s nothing in this house but time and space for assessment, accountability, and words.
 It’s a glorious thing and I’m elated that I’ve finished last of it–I’m talking hundreds of hours, and tens of thousands of words.
 The knowledge of that is so satiating that everything else seems small.
 I feel like finishing the story sealed my circle of light around me again.
-It’s given me back that soft glow that’s best observed when it’s eclipsed in darkness–my corona.
+It’s given me back that soft glow that’s best observed when it’s eclipsed in darkness.
+(A corona?
+Ha.
+I know; you still hate the word right now and that’s okay.)
 For me this period of distancing is a gentle nudge from the universe, and a reminder to stay the course.

 “I’ve cleared a path for you until you’re finished…will you use it?
 Please use it.
 Use it and push forward.“–Auntie Universe.